Libberator/AdventOfCode/README.md

 When you run the Test Runner, it will create test cases for you based off of your `D##TestCase.yaml` files

 Don't have any test files yet?
-It will automatically generate test case template files for you, matching which `Solution.cs` files you have.
-Or you can run the generator test manually (e.g. after you've run `init`)
+Run the generator (made as an Explicit Test) and it will automatically generate test case template files for you, matching which `Solution.cs` files you have.
+Recommend doing that after you've run `init`

 Why Yaml?
 It supports multi-line inputs very nicely (JSON does not), and there's very little boilerplate or distracting syntax (e.g. XML/HTML tags).
 I could've created my own format and parser, but that would needlessly add a barrier to